 Mildew, Aging, and Sunlight - Excellent resistance to mildew and aging.
 Prolonged exposure to sunlight causes deterioration.
 Polyester thread works just as well in some cases.Abrasion - Good abrasion resistance.

-Color is very important when it comes to fire retardant garments, turnout gear, and racing suits.
+Color may be important when it comes to fire retardant garments, turnout gear, and racing suits.
 Use Fire Retardant Sewing Thread for sewing seams and attaching patches; use Fire Retardant Embroidery Thread for embroidering names and logos.

 Machine Capability - Home, commercial and heavy duty sewing machines have different thread and needle size limitations.

 Needle Size - Needles have sizes that are best suited for specific thread sizes and machine types.

 Stitch Appearance - Are you looking for stitching to be inconspicuous, noticeable, very noticeable, or to be a focal point?

 Strength - Is the thread a suitable strength for what is being sewn?